kubevirt/kubevirt.github.io/_posts/2020-02-20-Advanced-scheduling-with-affinity-rules.md

 virtualmachineinstance.kubevirt.io/mssql2016z2qnw   4h1m    Running   10.244.5.4   kni-worker6   False
 ```

 At this point, our stack has been successfully deployed and configured accordingly to the requirements agreed.
-However, it is important before going into production to verify the proper behavior in case of node failures.
+However, it is important before going into production to verify the proper behaviour in case of node failures.
 That's what is going to be shown in the next section.

 ## Verify the resiliency of our customapp

-In this section, several tests must be executed to validate that the scheduling already in place are line up with the expected behavior of the customapp application.
+In this section, several tests must be executed to validate that the scheduling already in place is line up with the expected behaviour of the customapp application.

 ### Draining a regular node

-In this test, the node located in `mad` zone which is not labelled as high performance will be upgraded.
+In this test, the node located in `scu` zone which is not labelled as high-performance will be upgraded.
 The proper procedure to maintain a Kubernetes node is as follows: drain the node, upgrade packages and then reboot it.

-As it is depicted, once the `kni-worker` is marked as unschedulable and drained, the Varnish Cache pod and the black box appliance VM are automatically moved to the high performance node in the same zone.
+As it is depicted, once the `kni-worker` is marked as unschedulable and drained, the Varnish Cache pod and the black box appliance VM are automatically moved to the high-performance node in the same zone.

 ```sh
 NAME                                     READY   STATUS    RESTARTS   AGE     IP           NODE          NOMINATED NODE   READINESS GATES